united16/vmCreation/README.md

 <h3>Connecting Steps</h3>

 <p>In order to connect we need the Ip address of the Virtual Machine.
-We can get by opening Virtual Machine using the search bar or by locating it under Azure services.
+We get that by opening Virtual Machine using the search bar or by locating it under Azure services.
 </p>

 <img src="" height="35%" width="35%" alt="">